 Children and Nature, Community, Diversity, Family, Play »

 Our family recently moved into a lovely place back in my familiar, and dynamic hometown of Oakland, California.
 For the previous six years we resided in a nearby small and sheltered community known for its excellent schools, low crime, and civic pride.
 There, my children roamed free outdoors, and visited neighbors – sometimes well into the evening after dark.

 After several weeks of searching, a house found us in Maxwell Park, a well established and diverse urban neighborhood.
-But after moving in, I soon noticed the absence of children …
+But after moving in, I soon noticed the absence of children playing outside, imagining …

 Children and Nature, Education, Environment »